Kotkoa/my-cv/index.md

 - RESTful API's Node.js and Express
 - low-level CSS framework Tailwind

-**Account Manager of Microstocks and Analitic**
+**Account Manager of Microstocks and Analytic**
-Family business at kotkoa.com
+Kotkoa.com - a family business
 _From Jun 2012 to Jun 2020_

 - Maintenance of 20 stores with content updating
 - Compiling lists of selling keywords
 - Sales analysis
-- Leadership of small team of 4 employees
+- The leadership of a small team of 4 employees

 **Project Manager**
 Ramotion.com, Ukraine